Aureliusf/personal-site/source/_posts/saradm.com-Fashion-Portfolio-Site.md

     }
     ````

--   **Build & Rendering:** Early in development, I migrated the project from a purely static output to a server-rendered output (`output: 'server'`) to accommodate the serverless API route for the contact form.
-I marked specific pages not requiring server-side logic for pre-rendering to maintain performance benefits.

 This project demonstrates my strong understanding of modern web development principles, including JAMstack architecture, performance optimization, and the integration of disparate services (CMS, email) into a cohesive, serverless application.